zourtney/mobilemiles/about.md

 permalink: /about/
 ---

-Mobilemiles is a simple web application specifically designed to help you track everyday vehicle records.
+MobileMiles is a simple application specifically designed to help you track everyday vehicle records.
 For now, its main focus is tracking fuel consumption.

-Whenever you're at the pump, simply open the "New fill-up" page on your smartphone, fill out a few fields, and submit it.
-Over time, you'll amass a good set of data that can help you predict cost and consumptions trends.

 Version 2 is built from the ground up on modern technologies.
 This allows for powerful new features: